-The Project team has made progress on Phase 0 (Demonstration Planning) and Phase 1 (Demonstration Project Development & Testing).
-The Project team anticipates that Phase 2 (Market Launch) will commence with final execution of transactional agreements in Q4 2018.
+The Project team made progress on Phase 0 (Demonstration Planning).
+The updated project timeline has resulted in Phase 1 (Demonstration Project Development & Testing) occurring over a longer period and delayed the start of Phase 2 (Market Launch).

 2.3.2 Work Plan